con-j-e/akdof-monorepo-draft-0/admin/secrets/README.md

 ```

 ## Accessing Stored Secrets
+Secrets are accessed using `CryptfileKeyringManager`'s [get_full_secret()] method.
 Projects will access any stored secrets that they rely on from *{project_name}/config/secrets_config.py*.
 Secrets can then be imported elsewhere in the project for use at runtime.
-Several examples linked below show what the general config pattern should look like.
+The example linked below shows what the general config pattern should look like.

 * [ak_parcels/config/secrets_config.py](../../projects/ak_parcels/config/secrets_config.py)
 * [medevac_runway_search/config/secrets_config.py](../../projects/medevac_runway_search/config/secrets_config.py)